Facts and Studies

 The National Center for Education Statistics periodically administers the National Assessment of Educational Progress (NAEP) to test the knowledge and skills of the nation's students in grades 4, 8, and 12.
 Students in private schools consistently score well above the national average.
 At all three grades a significantly higher percentage of private school students score at or above the Basic, Proficient, and Advanced levels than public school students.
 Below are the results from the most recent NAEP report cards.

-- Download the 2011 Reading Report in PDF
+- Download the 2013 Math and Reading Report in PDF

 - Use the NAEP Data Explorer to develop customized reports.

 - Visit the NCES NAEP U.S. History Web Site.